-You are responsible for all medical care and expenses you incur.
-If you believe King County is responsible for your injuries you must file a claim, and the circumstances surrounding your injury will be investigated.
+You are responsible for your medical care and expenses.
+If you believe King County is responsible for your injuries, you must file a claim for damages.
+The circumstances surrounding your injury will be investigated.
 If a settlement is warranted it may include your medical bills.

-The considerations in evaluating a claim include the particular facts of the alleged loss, the applicable law, the nature and extent of damages claimed, whether King County has legal responsibility, and the claimant's role in the situation.
+We consider the facts of the alleged loss, relevant laws, and the nature and extent of damages claimed.
+We also consider whether King County has legal responsibility and the claimant's role in the situation.

-Please note your preferred language for communications on your claim form.
-The Office of Risk Management will contact you through an interpreter service.
+Please note your preferred language on your claim.
+You can submit a claim in any language.
+Claim forms are available in English, Spanish, Amharic, Arabic, Chinese (simplified and traditional), French, Korean, Punjabi, Russian, Serbian, Somali, Tagalog, Ukrainian, and Vietnamese.
+The Office of Risk Management Services will contact you through an interpreter service.

-No. Workers compensation claims are handled by the Human Resources Division Safety and Claims Section.
-They can help answer your questions about workers compensation claims.
+No. Workers’ compensation claims are handled by Safety and Claims Division of the Department of Human Resources.
+They can help answer your questions about workers' compensation claims.
+Get more information.